M.S., M.Phil., Ph.D.

 There is no foreign language requirement.
 A written comprehensive examination, normally taken at the end of the fourth term of graduate work, tests the student’s familiarity with the entire field of astronomy and related branches of physics and mathematics.
 Particular attention will be paid to the student’s performance in the field in which the student plans to do research.
 An oral examination, held a few weeks after the written examination, is based on the student’s chosen field of research.
 Satisfactory performance in these examinations, an acceptable record in course and research work, and an approved dissertation prospectus are required for admission to candidacy for the Ph.D. degree.
 The dissertation should present the results of an original and thorough investigation, worthy of publication.
 Most importantly, it should reflect the candidate’s capacity for independent research.
 An oral dissertation defense is required.

 Teaching experience is an integral part of graduate education in astronomy.
-All students are required to serve as teaching fellows and complete a total of nine TF units.
+All students are required to serve as teaching fellows for four terms.
 Both the level of teaching assignments and the scheduling of teaching are flexible and determined by the needs of the department.
-By the end of the third term, however, most students will have completed six TF units.
-The additional three TF units will normally be carried out after the fourth term of study.

 Students must meet the Graduate School’s Honors requirement by the end of the fourth term of full-time study.